 - Give every customer the ability to digitally update their delivery windows in real time

-- Provide real-time tracking for parcels or packages with updates via text or email, so that people can update their delivery options as shipment status changes
+- Provide real-time tracking for parcels or packages with updates via text or email, so that people can update their delivery options as parcel shipping status changes

 - Send automated notifications on the day the package is due for delivery to confirm that the original delivery time is still okay and allow the receiver to change delivery options if necessary